kebre001/napalm-ce/README.md

 This is a [NAPALM](https://github.com/napalm-automation/napalm) community driver for the Huawei CloudEngine Switch.

+Adjustments will be made to function with [Saltstack](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.napalm_network.html#module-salt.modules.napalm_network)

 ## Quick start
+This will not work for this fork
 ```shell
 pip install napalm-ce
 ```
+Exampel code:
 ```python
 from napalm import get_network_driver